schwink/android-recipies/README.md

 - Use Material Design v3 androidx.compose.material3
 - In the Activity, wrap the App composable in the theme to apply it everywhere
 - Set Theme dynamicColor = false so that it follows the specified colors
-- Use https://m3.material.io/theme-builder to easily create a theme from the colors in an uploaded photo